-When water stops flowing from the spout of your kitchen faucet, it might mean that something inside the faucet is blocking it.
+When water stops flowing from the spout of your kitchen faucet, something inside the faucet might be blocking it.
 If you want the faucet to work properly, you have to find the blockage.
-It's in one of three places: the aerator, the spray diverter or the faucet valve.
-The aerator is the easiest to check because it doesn't involve disassembly of the faucet.
-If the sprayer works but the faucet doesn't, the spray diverter is the most likely culprit.
+Typically, faucet blockages are in one of three places:

 Inspect and Clean the Aerator

 The aerator is the screen fitting on the tip of the faucet spout, and you can often unscrew it with your fingers or with pliers.
 Not all aerators fit on the outside of the spout, though.
 Some have male threads and are recessed inside the spout.